 Outlaw Rogue Guide for The War Within

-In this guide, you'll find detailed breakdowns of the new Hero Talent Trees for Outlaw Rogue.
-We'll explore the most significant updates, and offer insights into how these changes will impact your overall playstyle.
-Whether you're a veteran Outlaw Rogue or new to the class, our goal is to equip you with the knowledge and tools needed to excel in "The War Within."
+In this guide, you will find detailed breakdowns of the new Hero Talent Trees for Outlaw Rogue.
+We will explore the most significant updates to the spec, and offer insights into how these changes will impact your overall gameplay.
+Whether you are an experienced Outlaw Rogue or new to the spec, this page will be useful in knowing what to expect come launch in late August.

 Outlaw Rogue: The War Within Expansion Preview